Rank, Don't Generate: Statement-level Ranking for Explainable Recommendation: Abstract

-Textual explanations, generated with large language models (LLMs), are increasingly used to justify recommendations.
-Yet, evaluating these explanations remains a critical challenge.
-Lexical $n$-gram metrics struggle with paraphrases; semantic metrics reward similarity without ensuring factual grounding; LLM-based evaluators are highly prompt-dependent, often proprietary, and hard to replicate, while current evaluation protocols provide little insight into which explanatory factors are faithful and relevant.
-Meanwhile, proposed models tend to hallucinate unsupported claims or default to generic rationales.
-We advocate a shift in objective: \emph{rank, don't generate}.
-We formalize explainable recommendation as a statement-level ranking problem, where systems rank candidate explanatory statements derived from reviews and return the top-$k$ as explanation.
-This formulation mitigates hallucination by construction and enables fine-grained factual analysis.
-It also models factor importance through relevance scores and supports standardized, reproducible evaluation with established ranking metrics.
-Meaningful assessment, however, requires each statement to be \textit{explanatory} (item facts affecting user experience), \textit{atomic} (one opinion about one aspect), and \textit{unique} (paraphrases consolidated), which is challenging to obtain from noisy reviews.
 We address this with (i) an LLM-based extraction pipeline producing explanatory and atomic statements, and (ii) a scalable, semantic clustering method consolidating paraphrases to enforce uniqueness.
 Building on this pipeline, we introduce \textsc{StaR}, a benchmark for statement ranking in explainable recommendation, constructed from four Amazon Reviews 2014 product categories.
 We evaluate popularity-based baselines and state-of-the-art models under \textit{global-level} (all statements) and \textit{item-level} (target item statements) ranking.
-Popularity baselines are competitive in global-level ranking but outperform state-of-the-art models on average in item-level ranking, exposing critical limitations in personalized explanation ranking.
-Code, data, and supplementary materials are released to support reproducible research and future work.~\footnote{\url{https://github.com/BenKabongo25/Statement_Ranking_Explainable_Recommendation}}
+Popularity baselines are competitive in global-level ranking but outperform state-of-the-art models on average under item-level ranking, exposing critical limitations in personalized explanation ranking.
+Code, data, and supplementary materials are released to support reproducible research and future work: \url{https://github.com/BenKabongo25/Statement_Ranking}.

 \ccsdesc[500]{Information systems~Learning to rank} \ccsdesc[500]{Information systems~Top-k retrieval in databases} \ccsdesc[300]{Information systems~Language models} \ccsdesc[300]{Information systems~Clustering} \ccsdesc[500]{Information systems~Recommender systems} \ccsdesc[100]{Information systems~Sentiment analysis} \ccsdesc[300]{Information systems~Clustering and classification}